Filter Evaluation v0.9.0

 STANDARD_LIBRARY = syside.Environment.get_default().lib

-# Filters in these packages are displayed as trees, the rest as flat lists
+# Names displayed as trees; the rest as flat lists

 def find_element_by_name(